Stuffed Artichokes (Qaqocc mimli)

 I love the petal’s ‘meat’ and also the artichoke heart.
 They have different taste but both are delicious.

-It is also a custom for many Maltese to accompany this dish with some endive (Iindivja in Maltese) on the side.
-It can be cooked inside the same pot and the flavor really goes hand in hand with the stuffed artichokes.
-Try adding some vinegar of your choice on the cooked endive.
+It is also a custom for many Maltese to accompany this dish with some endive (“indivja” in Maltese) on the side.
+It can be cooked in the same pot and the flavour really goes hand in hand with the stuffed artichokes.
+Just place a whole endive on top of the archicokes for the length of the cooking time.
+When plated, you can add some vinegar of your choice on the cooked endive.
 For those who wonder, this is what endive look like before it’s cooked:

 Artichokes are full of nutrients and healthy benefits.
 They helps irritable bowel syndrome (IBS), kidney problems, anemia, arthritis, bladder infections, liver problems, high cholesterol and lowering blood sugar levels.